cleanappio/cleanapp-mobile/README.md

     *  Run command ```yarn start```
 1. Open Xcode
 1. In menu: File -> Open...
-1. Click the ios/CleanApp.xcworkspace.
+1. Click the `ios/CleanApp.xcworkspace`.
 The project will open
-1. In menu: Product / Clean build folder...
+1. In menu: `Product / Clean build folder...`
-1. Choose CleanApp > iPhone 14 or any desired simulator on top of Xcode window in the center
+1. Choose `CleanApp > iPhone 14` or any desired simulator on top of Xcode window in the center
-1. In menu: Product > Run
+1. In menu: `Product > Run`

 The application will run on the chosen simulator.